anilkumbalam/tenet-content/articles/antennas-performance.md

 Cable loss is effectively equivalent to reducing antenna gain.
 A high-performance antenna can be negated by poor cable choices.

-**Key Insight**: Unnecessary cable length reduces system performance.
+**Lessons for Engineers**: Unnecessary cable length reduces system performance.

 ## Real-World Scenario Where Designs Fail